WebChangeDetector/webchangedetector/README.txt

 * Launch Stable Version

 == Screenshots ==
-1. Show Change Detection: Check the change detection and see what changed
+1. Show Change Detection: Check the changes before and after updates
 2. Dashboard:  Show the latest change detections and account information
+3. Update Detection: Select the pages to check and inject CSS for e.g. to hide dynamic content
+4. Update Detection: Start the pre-update screenshots of the selected pages
+5. Update Detection: Taking screenshots is in progress
+6. Update Detection: Make Updates or other changes on the website
+7. Update Detection: Create post-update screenshots and compare them with the pre-update screenshots
+8. Update Detection: Overview of all changed pages during the update detection
-3. Change Detections: All change detections
+9. Change Detections: Overview of all change detections with filter options
-4. Update Settings: Update change detections for creating screenshots before and after updates or changes
-5. Auto Settings: Automatic change detections in intervals with email notification
+10. Auto Detection: Select pages to check automatically in intervals from 1h up to 24h
-6. Logs: Shows currently processing screenshots and finished change detections
+11. Logs: See all screenshots and change detections which were created